Sonam Wangchuk: Ice Stupa

+Siphon technique

-In 2015, when Ladakh faced a crisis due to a landslide which blocked the Phugtal river in Zanskar and caused the formation of 15 km long lake, which became a huge threat for the downstream population, Wangchuk proposed to use a siphon technique to drain the lake and water jet erosion to safely cut the edges instead of blasting the lake as was being planned.
-However, his advice was ignored and blasting work was carried on.
-On 7 May 2015, the lake finally burst into a flash flood which destroyed 12 bridges and many fields.
+In 2015, a landslide blocked the course of the Phugtal river in Zanskar and resulted in the formation of a large lake, which became a threat to the downstream population.
+Wangchuk proposed to use a siphon technique to drain the lake instead of the planned blasting of the lake.
+His suggestion was not accepted, and on 7 May 2015, the lake burst into a flash flood which destroyed several bridges, buildings, and inundated fields downstream.

-In 2016, Wangchuk started applying the Ice Stupa technique for disaster mitigation at high altitude glacier lakes.
-He was invited by the Government of Sikkim to apply siphon technique for another dangerous lake in the state.
+In 2016, Wangchuk proposed the idea as a means of disaster mitigation at high-altitude glacial lakes.
+He was invited by the Government of Sikkim to apply the siphon technique for another dangerous lake in the state.
 In September 2016, he led a three-week expedition to the South Lhonak Lake in North-West Sikkim, which had been declared dangerous for the last few years.
-His team camped for two weeks at the lake, amidst rain and snow, installing the first phase of a siphoning system to drain the lake to a safer level until other measures were taken up.
+His team camped for two weeks at the lake, installing the first phase of a siphoning system to drain the lake to a safer level until other measures were taken up.

-In late 2016, the idea started gaining traction from the authorities in the Swiss Alps.
-Wangchuk was invited by the president of Pontresina, a municipality in the Engadine valley, Switzerland to build Ice Stupas to add to their winter tourism attractions.
-In October 2016, Wangchuk and his team went to the Swiss Alps and started building the first Ice Stupa of Europe, together with their Swiss partners.

-In February 2018, a group of young local sculptors and artists from Ladakh built an actual 10-feet high ice stupa.
-The wondrous sculpture is made entirely of ice and it took them 25 days of hard work and dedication to complete the project.
-As the stupa was housed inside another giant ice tower (ice stupa artificial glacier), it was made at a very low temperature of around -12 degrees Celsius.

-Mobile Solar-Powered Tents
+Mobile solar-powered tents

-In February 2021, Wangchuk developed solar-powered tents for the Indian army.
-Each tent can accommodate around 10 soldiers.
-According to Wangchuk, he came up with this innovation when he learned that around 50,000 Indian soldiers were working in harsh weather conditions in high-altitude areas.
-This invention traps the heat energy during the daytime and utilizes this energy to keep the tent warm during night.
+In February 2021, Wangchuk developed solar-powered tents for the Indian Army.
+Each such tent was capable of accommodating ten soldiers.
+According to Wangchuk, he came up with the idea when he learnt that around 50,000 Indian soldiers were working in cold weather conditions in high-altitude areas.
+The tents trap the heat energy during the daytime and utilises it to keep them warm during night.

 Politics

-In 2013, on repeated requests from students community of Ladakh, Wangchuk helped launch the New Ladakh Movement (NLM), a social campaign and Ladakh's version of Green Party with the aim of working for sustainable education, environment and economy.
+In 2013, after requests from students community of Ladakh, Wangchuk helped launch the New Ladakh Movement, a social campaign aimed at sustainable education, environment and economy in Ladakh.
+While it initially aimed to enter mainstream politics, it later remained as a non-political social movement.

-It also aimed at uniting all local political leaders under one banner for the growth and development of Ladakh.
-Eventually, the members decided to make it into a non-political social movement.